12 fun things to do in Siem Reap (besides Angkor Wat temples)

 Siem Reap food tour

-The 4-hour trip includes an English-speaking guide, private boat and round-trip transportation from your Siem Reap hotel.
+The 4-hour trip includes an English-speaking guide, a private boat, and round-trip transportation from your Siem Reap hotel.

 Vietnam

-If you like history, you could also visit The Landmine Museum, 25km north of Siem Reap.
+If you like history, you could also visit The Cambodian Landmine Museum, 25km north of Siem Reap.
+This tour includes the Landmine Museum and a trip to Kullen Waterfall.

 Cambodian history, Siem Reap, Cambodia